 Once you have finished choosing your options for how your Star TSP100 LAN will integrate with Hike, select the BACK button, to return to the Hardware Settings.

 Now, you’ll see that Primary Printer is named next to your Star TSP100 LAN device.
 If you need to change any of the options you just selected, click on Primary Printer to return to that screen.

-You can run a test sale to ensure that your set-up is succesful.
+You can run a test sale to ensure that your set-up is successful.

-If your printer is still not showing up in Hike Register as available printers, then it is highly likely that your iPad and your printer are not connected to the same network.
+If your printer is still not showing up in Hike Register as the available printer, then it is highly likely that your iPad and your printer are not connected to the same network.
 To fix this, follow these additional steps: